 I was twenty-three years old.
 I did not look particularly like a lawyer; I was just white, and could pass as not-poor.
-Look, I wasn’t exactly woke at the age of 23, but I did insist on going through the metal detectors along with everyone else.
+I ushered myself through the metal detectors along with everyone else.

 I arrived outside the proper courtroom and was eventually approached by a woman with a clipboard.
 She found me on a list, said, “Oh, you need to go talk to so-and-so,” and led me down the hall to a man sitting in a solitary folding chair.